adamscaachi/object-generator/README.md

 - b) Training with synthetic data only (80 training images, 20 validation images).
 - c) Training with the combined real and synthetic data used in the previous experiments (87 training images, 22 validation images).

-All models are then tested quantitatively on a single testing image, and qualitatively on a video with 326 frames.
+All models are then evaluated quantitatively on a single testing image, and qualitatively on a video with 326 frames.

 ## Results